isololeveling/Solo-Leveling-Api/README.md

 cd solo-leveling-season-3
 ```

 To contribute summaries, theories, or episode updates, simply fork the repo and create a pull request.
-All submissions should follow the [Contribution Guidelines](CONTRIBUTING.md).

 ---

 ## 📢 Contributing

 We welcome contributions from fans who want to support and grow the **Solo Leveling Season 3** fanbase!
 Whether it's episode recaps, fan art, or timeline theories, your contributions help make this the definitive place for Solo Leveling fans.

-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for more information.

 ---